IndyCar Monterey Grand Prix: History

 After a hiatus from 2005 to 2007, the race was set to return as part of the Champ Car World Series in 2008.
 However, after the 2008 open wheel unification, the race went back on hiatus.
 With the top-level Indy cars absent, and now competing instead at Sonoma, the Atlantic Championship briefly headlined at the track from 2008–2009.
 In 2015–2016, the track hosted the Mazda Road to Indy championship weekend.
 All three lower tiers of INDYCAR – Indy Lights, Pro Mazda, and U.S. F2000 participated in a standalone event.
 However, the top-level IndyCar Series still stayed away, and continued to race at Sonoma.

 In 2018, a renewed effort to return Indy car racing to Laguna Seca was spearheaded by Monterey County and track officials.
 In their favor, the IndyCar races at Sonoma were said to be money-losers.
 Sonoma, which is also located in the Northern California region, is only about 150 miles north of Monterey by car.
 Sonoma held a "geographical exclusion" clause which effectively precluded IndyCar races from being held at both venues.
 In July 2018, it was announced that Sonoma would be removed from the IndyCar schedule after the 2018 season, and Laguna Seca would be added for 2019.
 The track signed an initial three-year deal and would take over the spot as the IndyCar season finale.

-In 1999, driver Gonzalo Rodríguez was fatally injured in a practice crash.
-Five different drivers have won the Indy car race consecutively, including Bobby Rahal who won four years in a row from 1984 to 1987.
-Rahal's mark ties a CART series record for most consecutive wins at an individual circuit.